 The history of Exodus starts the same way.
 In the beginning God reached out to homosexual men and women on each continent around the world.
 Reaching out to them with grace and truth, God brought hope, healing and transformation to men and women affected by homosexuality.
 Then He called them to let Him work through them to bring His grace and truth to others around the world.

 One example is Frank Worthen.
 In 1973 God led Frank to start a ministry to homosexuals in California.
-The ministry was called Love In Action.
-In 1976, Frank and others organized a conference of ex-gay ministries in the USA.
+The ministry was called Love In Action, later called New Hope.
+In 1976, Frank and others organized a conference of ministries that serve people impacted by homosexuality in the USA.
 At this conference the participants, about 66 in number, formed a coalition called Exodus International, North America.

 But God was not just working in the USA, He was leading people into ministry around the world.
 Sister organizations such as Exodus Europe and Exodus Asia Pacific were started by people like Johan van de Sluis and Peter Lane.
 These were started as indepedent networks.